kimren227/CSGStumpNet/README.md

 # CSGStumpNet
 The official implementation of CSG-Stump: A Learning Friendly CSG-Like Representation for Interpretable Shape Parsing

+Note that this is still an early stage research, and may not be suitable for precise modeling and reverse engineering.

 ### [Paper](https://arxiv.org/abs/666.666) |   [Project page](https://kimren227.github.io/projects/CSGStump/)

 ## Citation